As WA’s first fall rainstorm continues, here’s how to drive safely

 “PLEASE slow down, increase following distance and turn headlights on,” Johnson said on the social media platform X.

-As the rain continues to fall through the rest of the week, here are some tips from the Washington State Department of Transportation to drive safe on slick roads:
+As the rain continues to fall through the rest of the week, here are some tips from the Washington State Department of Transportation to drive safely on slick roads:

 - Slow down (even if you have four-wheel drive).